Rikers Island: Notable events

 Rikers is close to the runways of LaGuardia Airport.
-On February 1, 1957, Northeast Airlines Flight 823 crashed onto Rikers Island shortly after departing LaGuardia Airport, killing 20 and injuring 78 out of a total of 95 passengers and 6 crew.
+On February 1, 1957, Northeast Airlines Flight 823 crashed onto Rikers Island shortly after departing LaGuardia Airport, killing 20 and injuring 78 out of a total of 95 passengers and six crew.
 After the crash, department personnel and inmates ran to the site to help survivors.
-As a result of their actions, of the 57 inmates who assisted with the rescue effort, 30 were released and 16 received a sentence reduction of six months by the N.Y.C.
-Parole Board.
-Governor Averell Harriman also granted commutation of sentence to 11 men serving definite sentences: two received a six-months' reduction; one workhouse and eight penitentiary definites became eligible for immediate release.
+As a result of their actions, of the 57 inmates who assisted with the rescue effort, 30 were released and 16 received a sentence reduction of six months by the NYC Parole Board.
+Governor Averell Harriman also granted commutation of sentence to 11 men serving definite sentences, two received a six-months' reduction; one workhouse and eight penitentiary definites became eligible for immediate release.

 In 1993, United Blood Nation was founded by Omar Portee and Leonard McKenzie while locked up in the George Mochen Detention Center at Rikers Island.

-A drawing by artist Salvador Dalí, done as an apology because he was unable to attend a talk about art for the prisoners at Rikers Island, hung in the inmate dining room in J.A.T.C.
-(HDM) from 1965 to 1981, when it was moved to the prison lobby in E.M.T.C.
-(C76) for safekeeping.
+A drawing by artist Salvador Dalí, done as an apology because he was unable to attend a talk about art for the prisoners at Rikers Island, hung in the inmate dining room in JATC (HDM) from 1965 to 1981, when it was moved to the prison lobby in EMTC (C76) for safekeeping.
 The drawing was stolen in March 2003 and replaced with a fake.
 Three correctional officers and an assistant deputy warden were arrested and charged, and though the three later pleaded guilty and one was acquitted, the drawing has not been recovered.

 During the AIDS crisis in the 1980s and 1990s, at the request of the Association for Drug Abuse Prevention and Treatment (ADAPT) and the Executive Director Yolanda Serrano, the prison granted early release to terminal HIV-positive inmates so that they could die peacefully in their own homes.

 The prison housed juvenile inmates until 2018.
-The move was prompted by a law passed by New York state in 2017 requiring that juvenile inmates under 18 be housed separately from adults.
+The move was prompted by a law passed by New York in 2017 requiring that juvenile inmates under 18 be housed separately from adults.